alimogh/SmoothClicker/README.md

 You can also repeat clicks sequences and make infinite clicks loops.
 The app possesses a dedicated Android service you can reach and trigger to make some click processes instead of using the GUI.

 _Why this app?
-Because I wanted to build my own autoclicker to make some tricks on games or on apps (like <a href="https://play.google.com/store/apps/details?id=com.mlt.woy&hl=fr">Woy !</a>, <a href="http://orteil.dashnet.org/cookieclicker/">Cookie Clicker</a> or <a href="https://play.google.com/store/apps/details?id=com.supercell.clashofclans&">Clash of Clans</a>)._
+Because I wanted to build my own auto clicker / auto touch to make some tricks on games or on apps (like <a href="https://play.google.com/store/apps/details?id=com.mlt.woy&hl=fr">Woy !</a>, <a href="http://orteil.dashnet.org/cookieclicker/">Cookie Clicker</a> or <a href="https://play.google.com/store/apps/details?id=com.supercell.clashofclans&">Clash of Clans</a>)._

 The app can be found in Google Play <a href="https://play.google.com/store/apps/details?id=pylapp.smoothclicker.android">here</a>.